szomer/DD-Comp-Builder/README.md

 Web application to build combat compositions for battles and view the statistics of each hero of the game: Darkest Dungeon.

+- 18 Heroes, each with base stats(resolve level 1 to 5), resistances, and abilities.
+- Icons, animated combat gifs, and large images for each hero.

 **Technologies used**:

 - React front end